open-risk/openNPL/docs/source/installation.rst

     bash loadfixtures.sh

 Step 8.
 Run the server.
 The default port is 8000 but if (by any chance) this port is already used in your computer there will be another assigned.
-Be sure to note that and use it instead.
+Be sure to note the assigned port and use it instead.

 .. code:: bash